GatherPress/gatherpress/docs/contributor/e2e-tests/README.md

 > [!NOTE]
 > You also need to use Node.js 20 or later

-Create the testing instance using the following command:
+Install the dependencies to create the testing instance, using the following command:

 ```bash
 npm ci --legacy-peer-deps
 ```

+### Run the E2E tests

+A call to `npm run test:e2e...` will automatically setup a `wp-playground/cli` powered WordPress instance.

-This will create a `wp-now` WordPress instance.
-The port is `8889` and the user is `admin` and the password is `password` (the same values used by `wp-env` testing instance).
+The testing is website is reachable at `http://127.0.0.1:9400`, the user is `admin` and the password is `password`.

-### How to run the E2E tests

 _Choose one of the following options_